Skip to content

 After performing the initial login, it is strongly recommended to change these default credentials on the Authentication > Basic tab.
 This is a first-line defense against unauthorized users taking control of your wireless network.

-The HTTP Basic Authentication scheme is not considered to be secure on its own, especially over plain HTTP.
-This is because it sends the username and password in an easily decodable Base64-encoded format.
-Without an additional encryption layer, credentials are sent over the network in plain text.
-This makes it highly vulnerable to interception by attackers via man-in-the-middle (MITM) attacks or by packet sniffing.
+The administrator login should not be considered secure on its own, especially over plain HTTP.
+This is because the username and password are sent over your network in plain text.
+Without an additional encryption layer, credentials are vulnerable to interception via man-in-the-middle (MITM) attacks or by packet sniffing.

 Best security practices